foxssake/netfox/docs/netfox/guides/network-rollback.md

 enable further rewinds and thus larger latencies, but consume more memory for each node that is recorded.

-*input redundency* This is the number of previous input ticks to send along with the current.
+*Input redundancy* This is the number of previous input ticks to send along with the current.
 We send data unreliably over UDP for speed.
 In the event a packet is lost or arrives out of order we add some redundancy.